tembo-io/website/landing/src/content/blog/2024-03-08-tembo-cli/index.md

 description: Announcing Tembo CLI
 ---

-# Infrastructure as code for the Postgres ecosystem
+# Announcing Tembo CLI: Infrastructure as code for the Postgres ecosystem

 Postgres isn't just a database; it's a whole ecosystem of extensions and tools for all kinds of tasks.
+At Tembo Cloud, we've made it easy to deploy the Postgres ecosystem of extensions and apps combined to create solutions, which we call "[Stacks](https://tembo.io/blog/tembo-stacks-intro)".

-At Tembo Cloud, we've made it easy to deploy the Postgres ecosystem of extensions and apps combined to create solutions, which we call "Stacks".
-If you're using these capabilities in Tembo Cloud, you'll also want a way to test locally.
-That's why we created the Tembo CLI.
-It's designed to give you the power to set up Postgres Stacks on your own machine or in CI, mirroring how things will run on Tembo Cloud.
+However, users often ask us, what about local development?
+That's why we created the [Tembo CLI](https://tembo.io/docs/tembo-cloud/Tembo-CLI/Getting_Started).
+It's designed to give you the power to set up Postgres Stacks on your own machine or in CI, mirroring how things will run on [Tembo Cloud](https://cloud.tembo.io/).
 This way, you can experiment, develop, and test with confidence, knowing your local setup reflects the cloud environment.

 ## Why Tembo CLI?